Welcome back! In our newest series, we will be discussing the streamline and all tips/tricks to help you improve yours today!

 Otherwise, let’s get started!

-Streamlines are VERY important to swimming, as EVERY single swimmer needs to be proficient at it.
+A strong Streamline Swim position is VERY important to swimming, as EVERY single swimmer needs to be proficient at it.
 This is because streamlines are universal and are required in ALL races–no matter the distances the swimmers swim, strokes they perform, their age, or ability level.
-A streamline is one of swimming’s fundamental movement patterns that needs to be EXECUTED to perfection.
-After all, we are ALL taught how to streamline within our first few weeks of swimming—so there is really NO exercise to NOT mastering your streamlines.
+A streamline is one of swimming’s fundamental movement patterns that needs to be EXECUTED to perfection. oup, or ability level.
+It’s one of the most fundamental movement patterns in this sport and must be executed to perfection.
+After all, we are ALL taught how to Streamline within our first few weeks in the water — so there’s really no excuse for not mastering your Streamline Body Position.

 Did you know that a Streamline is the MOST hydrodynamic position a human can be in?